innovationfleet/cca_for_splunk/roles/cca.splunk.onboarding/README.md

 ### group_vars/INVENTORY_GROUP
 * `forwarders`
-  * Target inventory group name, apps and generic apps is in scope for standalone splunk servers.
+  * Ansible inventory group name, apps and generic apps is in scope for standalone splunk servers.
 The destination for all apps are `SPLUNK_HOME/etc/apps`.
 The `INVENTORY_GROUP` can be towards any non-clustered splunk server.
   * Example config for an environment specific app, not versioned and specific to this organization.
     ```
     selected_apps: